kunaljere/One-Shot-Learning/README.md

 # One-Shot Learning
 This project utilizes Siamese Convolutional Neural Networks based on the paper "Multi-resolution Siamese Networks for One-Shot Learning" by Lungu et al., to classify if image pairs are similar or different.

-The dataset used can be found here: https://drive.google.com/drive/folders/1wuIbasvNAXIbQbhrn_89qCEHAQ_qLgTu?usp=sharing
+The Omniglot dataset used can be found here: https://drive.google.com/drive/folders/1wuIbasvNAXIbQbhrn_89qCEHAQ_qLgTu?usp=sharing